opencca/opencca/README.md

 ```

 ### Repositories
-The [OpenCCA Github Organization](https://github.com/opencca) hosts all of your source repositories.
+The [OpenCCA Github Organization](https://github.com/opencca) hosts all of our source repositories.

 **Setup and Build**:
 | Repository                                                            | Description                                  |